 \section{Simulation setups}

-In order to assess the importance of the convective core in wave internal dynamics of an F-type stars, we develop and we analyse three 1.3~$\rm M_\odot$ spherical models with the Anelastic Spherical Harmonics code \citep[ASH,][]{Clune1999,Brun2004}.
-The first one includes the full extent of the stellar structure (convective envelope surrounding the radiative interior and the convective core, the model is named hereafter Full).
-The second one includes only the convective envelope and the radiative interior (model named hereafter EnvCZ), and the third one only the radiative interior and the convective core (model named hereafter CoreCZ).
-We note that, despite their similar configuration, the background structure of the EnvCZ model slightly differ from the model presented in \citet{Breton2022simuFstars}.
-Each simulation is initialised with small perturbations in the unstable convective layer to allow for the growth of the convective instability, and evolved until it statistically reached a relaxed steady state.
+In order to assess the importance of the convective core in the internal wave dynamics of an F-type stars, we developed and we analysed three 1.3~$\rm M_\odot$ spherical models with the Anelastic Spherical Harmonics code \citep[ASH,][]{Clune1999,Brun2004}.
+The first one includes the full extent of the stellar structure (convective envelope surrounding the radiative interior and the convective core; the model is named 'Full' hereafter).
+The second one only includes the convective envelope and the radiative interior (model named 'EnvCZ' hereafter), and the third one only includes the radiative interior and the convective core (model named 'CoreCZ' hereafter).
+We note that, despite their similar configuration, the background structure of the EnvCZ model slightly differs from the model presented in \citet{Breton2022simuFstars}.
+Each simulation is initialised with small perturbations in the unstable convective layer to allow for the growth of convective instability, and evolved until it statistically reaches a relaxed steady state.
 More details on the numerical setup used for the the simulations are provided in Appendix~\ref{sec:numerical_setup}.